Kotlin/kotlinx.serialization/docs-website/topics/serialization-json-configuration.md

 ```
 {kotlin-runnable="true"}

-### Ignore unknown keys

-When working with JSON data from third-party services or other dynamic sources, new properties may be added to the JSON objects over time.

-By default, unknown keys (the property names in the JSON input) result in an error during deserialization.
+### Lenient parsing

+By default, the `Json` parser enforces strict JSON rules to ensure compliance with the [RFC-4627](https://www.ietf.org/rfc/rfc4627.txt) specification,
+which requires keys and string literals to be quoted.

-To prevent this, set the [`ignoreUnknownKeys`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json-builder/ignore-unknown-keys.html) property
-to `true` in a `Json` instance:
+To relax these restrictions, set the [`isLenient`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json-builder/is-lenient.html) property to `true` in a `Json` instance:

 ```kotlin
 // Imports declarations from the serialization library